Tykky/Raytracer/Documentation/implementation.md

 This inherits the abstract primitive class, meaning Primitivelist has hit() member function.
 When this member function is called, all of the objects in this list are tested against ray r (given as parameted in hit()) and the closest hit to the camera is returned.
+This enables multiple objects in the world.

 #### Sphere